entegral/Week-1-Ruby-Project/README.md

 ## Description

-_This project's objectives require that we use TDD to produce code that tells a user whether or not two words are anagrams (or antigrams) of each other._
+_This project's objectives require that we use TDD to produce an Ruby application that tells a user whether or not two words are anagrams (or antigrams) of each other.
+If they are not anagrams or antigrams, then it tells you how they differ.
+This program uses a built in dictionary, provided by LetterPress Word List, under a CC0 license.
+It also includes a shell script that can be used in lieu of irb._

 ## Setup/Installation Requirements